-I am interested in all aspects of aquatic insect biology, especially the resolution of species using genetics, reproductive biology, and life history data.
-I have also combined my interests in entomology and photography to produce a large collection of images of aquatic insects in their native habitat.
+David Funk is interested in all aspects of aquatic insect biology, especially the resolution of species using genetics, reproductive biology, and life history data.
+He has also combined his interests in entomology and photography to produce an extensive collection of images of aquatic insects in their native habitats.